cloorem2/currency-coin-init/README.md

 CC is put into circulation.

 And the bonds increase their liquidity in the pool.

+More subtly this means that you don't have to sell to extract interest, so that forces on the interest rate are balanced.

 # The interest rate is affected only by buying and selling